 The internet is awash with "traditional" and "authentic" recipes for chimichurri.
 It's really difficult to discern what is authentic and true to the heritage of a dish these days.

-Before I got my chimichurri 101 certificate (more like a scolding by my partner... more on that in a bit), I used to think that chimichurri was just a green sauce made with herbs, oil and vinegar to put on meat.
+Before I got my chimichurri 101 certificate (more like a scolding by my partner), I used to think that chimichurri was just a green sauce made with herbs, oil and vinegar to put on meat.

 Traditional chimichurri includes flat leaf parsley, olive oil, vinegar, garlic, hot peppers and salt and pepper.
 I've seen variations that include cilantro, onions, scallions and even cumin.
 Basically that's a salsa verde and not a chimichurri.